MicrosoftDocs/ATADocs/ATPDocs/atp-multi-forest.md

 -	If Azure ATP standalone sensors are installed on standalone machines, rather than directly on the domain controllers, make sure the machines are allowed to communicate with all of remote forest domain controllers using LDAP.
 - The user you configure in the Azure ATP console under **Directory services** must be trusted in all the other forests and must have at least read only permission to perform LDAP queries of the domain controllers.

-- In order for Azure ATP to communicated with the ATP sensors and ATP standalone sensors, open the following ports on each maching on which the ATP sensor is installed:
+- In order for Azure ATP to communicate with the Azure ATP sensors and zure ATP standalone sensors, open the following ports on each maching on which the Azure ATP sensor is installed:

   |Protocol|Transport|Port|To/From|Direction|